molliemarie/MSIA-D3Course-2019/Projects&Exercises/barChart3Ways/README.md

 This is an exercise to practice manipulating the DOM D3 using the **[data-join](https://bost.ocks.org/mike/join/)**.

-You'll want to open [this pen](https://codepen.io/molliemarie/pen/rvVoMP), fork it, and then perform the following steps (instructions are also in the file).
+You'll want to open the file `barD3DataJoin.html` and perform the following steps (instructions are also in the file).
 All steps will be completed using d3.js, and should be completed in the `<script>` section at the bottom of the file.
 Preliminary steps have been completed for you.

 1) Append 3 `rect` elements inside of your `<svg>` **using the data join**.
 To do this, you'll use the following syntax: